top of page

 Who This Program is For

-• Mid-career professionals holding traditionally marginalized identities that are ready to take on C-suite leadership roles at performing arts centers within the next 1-3 years
+• Mid-career professionals who reflect their communities and may not have had opportunities to advance, and who are ready to take on C-suite leadership roles at performing arts centers within the next 1-3 years

 • Aspiring Chief Executive Officers, Chief Operating Officers, Chief Financial Officers, and Chief Advancement/Development Officers